 Lesson 8.
 Counselling Adults (inexperienced or facing career change)

-- Identifying adult needs The training program
+- Identifying adult needs

 - Advice and support during job hunting